supertokens/supertokens-auth-react/examples/with-one-login-per-subdomain/README.md

 127.0.0.1   b.example.com
 ```

 > **_NOTE:_**  For the demo, the subdomain is extracted from user's email provider, ex. for `user@a.com`, `a` would be the subdomain.
-A valid email address is required for password reset and email verification, to use these features in the demo you would need to add that email provider as a subdomain in `/etc/hosts` and add it to the cors domain whitelist on the server.
+A valid email address is required for password reset and email verification, to use these features in the demo you would need to add that email provider as a subdomain in the `/etc/hosts` file.
 > Example:
 > - To use `user@gmail.com`, you would need to add `gmail.example.com` to your `/etc/hosts`
-> - In [api-server.j](./api-server.js) add `http://gmail.example.com:${websitePort}` to the cors whitelist
 > - On starting the demo, navigate to `http://gmail.example:3000` and signup/signin

 ## Available Scripts